 A theme helps direct the programming and curriculum for each year level.
 Year 7 to 11 have a mixture of camps and activity days.
 Year 12 have a single camp.

 3 day introductory camp in Term 1.
-Based in and around Yabba Creek students learn the basics of what camps at Hillbrook involve and learn about this area on the water in canoes, in the water while swimming and along the water with li-los.
+Based in and around Mt Barney National Park students learn the basics of what camps at Hillbrook involve and learn about this area on a hike to Yellow Pinch Lookout, and a li-lo journey on the Logan River.

 4 day base style camp in Term 2.
 This camp takes place on the Granite Belt, an area that fits perfectly with theme of exploration.
 Students explore the formations, peaks and caves of this area and build on their basic skills.